mokaily/mouse_follower/README.md

 # Mouse Follower
 Mouse Follower is a powerful package that empowers you to create custom mouse followers for your applications, breaking through design limitations.
-With additional features such as [Flexible to design any shapes you want, uncomplicated properties, ease of use], it offers unparalleled flexibility and creativity in enhancing user interactions.
+With additional features such as the flexibility to design any shape you want, uncomplicated properties, and ease of use, it offers unparalleled flexibility and creativity in enhancing user interactions.

 <p align="center"><img src="https://github.com/mokaily/mouse_follower/blob/main/example/mouse_follower.gif?raw=true" width="600"/></p>
 <h1 align="center">